microsoft/fluentui/rfcs/react-components/convergence/reusing-avatar-in-components.md

 - Extra code in base component
 - Needs prototyping and investigation
-- All avatars under this context will be affected
+- If the slot is not speicfic enough -> all avatars under this context will be affected
 - This might not scale - AvatarContext, IconContext...

 ## Discarded Solutions